-Stoats are the primary predators of kea, and cats are also a major threat, particularly in eastern South Island areas where cat populations make incursions into kea habitat.
-Possums are known to prey on kea and disturb nests although they are not as severe a threat as stoats, and rats have also occasionally been observed preying on kea eggs.
+Stoats are the primary predators of kea, and feral cats are also a major threat, particularly in eastern South Island areas where cat populations make incursions into kea habitat.
+Possums are known to prey on kea and disturb nests, and rats have also occasionally been observed preying on kea eggs.

-Kea are particularly vulnerable because they nest in holes in the ground that are easy to find and get into.
+Kea are particularly vulnerable because they nest in cavities on the ground that are easy to find and get into.
 They also spend lots of time on the ground exploring and foraging for food, which puts them at risk.

 Impacts of human activity

-The birds' endearing and mischievous behaviour can cause conflict with people, and damage to property especially around campsites and carparks.
-Although a large number of kea may be watching, it is normally only a few birds which are doing any damage.
+The bird's inquisitive and explorative behaviour can cause conflict with people, and damage to property especially around campsites and carparks.

 You can help

-Report kea sightings to the Kea Conservation Trust, or to the nearest DOC office.
+Report sightings on the Kea Database website or to the nearest DOC office.

-Information that is helpful to record is: where you saw it, what date and time you saw it, the band colour combination or numbers if the kea is banded, and what the kea was doing.
+Useful details to note include: where you saw it, what date and time you saw it, the band colour combination or numbers if the kea is banded, and what the kea was doing.
 Photos are especially useful.

-Help protect them by replacing lead nails and flashing on buildings with non-poisonous alternatives.
+- Replace lead nails and flashing on buildings with non-toxic alternatives.